All Episodes

 But it's all over the internet.

-It's all over the place, what William Gray and the guy that runs the hurricane center, Max Mayfield, has been saying it and even testified to Congress all fall.
+It's all over the place what William Gray and the guy that runs the Hurricane Center, Max Mayfield, has been saying it and even testified to Congress all fall.

-He went up there two or three times to that global warming has nothing to do with this.
+He went up there two or three times that global warming has nothing to do with this.

 There's no scientific evidence.